OpenC3/docs.openc3.com/_docs_v5/3_tools/screens.md

 ### SETTING

 The SETTING keyword is used to apply a widget setting to the widget that was specified immediately before it.
+COSMOS supports the following settings: TEXTALIGN, PADDING, MARGIN, BACKCOLOR, TEXTCOLOR, BORDERCOLOR, WIDTH, HEIGHT, and RAW.
+When specifying a color, the value can be given as a common string, e.g. 'red', or by RGB values, e.g. 255 0 0.
+If the setting is a length the units are required, e.g. 200px.
+If the setting is RAW the value should be the raw stylesheet key and value, e.g. font-size 10px.

 | Parameter        | Description                  | Required |
 | ---------------- | ---------------------------- | -------- |